stromtutorial/stromtutorial.github.io/steps/step-10/02-test-likelihood.md

 ~~~~~~
 #!/bin/bash

-LD_LIBRARY_PATH="$HOME/lib" ./strom $@
+LD_LIBRARY_PATH="$HOME/lib:$LD_LIBRARY_PATH" ./strom $@
 ~~~~~~
 {:.bash}

 The first line of this script tells the operating system to run it using the bash interpreter.
-The only other line sets the LD_LIBRARY_PATH environmental variable to the location where you installed the BeagleLib dynamic link library files (a.k.a. so files) and then calls strom.
+The only other line sets the LD_LIBRARY_PATH environmental variable to the location where you installed the BeagleLib dynamic link library files (and also merges in any LD_LIBRARY_PATH that already exists) and then calls strom.
 The `$@` causes bash to pass along any command line arguments supplied to the {% indexfile go.sh %} script on to the strom executable.
 This allows you to override settings in the {% indexfile strom.conf %} file, if needed.

 In order for your {% indexfile go.sh %} script to be treated as an executable file and not just a plain text file, use the `chmod` command as follows (navigating first to the {% indexfile src %} directory):
 ~~~~~~